Jonathan Letterman: Civil War

 Unfortunately for Letterman's career, his mentor and superior officer, William A. Hammond, was undergoing censure as a result of his decision to ban the use of calomel, a mercury derivative, in May 1863.
 Although the decision was later proved scientifically correct, Hammond was ultimately court-martialed.
 After a brief period of serving as Inspector of Hospitals in the Department of the Susquehanna, Letterman resigned from the army in December 1864 well before the end of the American Civil War.

 Railroad magnate Thomas A. Scott knew of Letterman's organizational abilities and administrative skill and offered him a job as general superintendent of a company exploring for oil in California.
 Letterman and his bride relocated to San Francisco, California, where that venture failed after about a year.
-Letterman than ran as a Democrat and was elected coroner, serving from 1867 to 1872.
+Letterman then ran as a Democrat and was elected coroner, serving from 1867 to 1872.
 He published his memoirs, Medical Recollections of the Army of the Potomac, in 1866.

 Death and legacy

-After the death of his 38-year-old wife, Mary Digges Lee Letterman, from gastroenteritis, Letterman became severely depressed.
+After the death of his 38-year-old wife, Mary Digges Lee, from gastroenteritis, Letterman became severely depressed.
 They had met and married after the Battle of Antietam in western Maryland.
 Letterman then came down with several illnesses and eventually died in San Francisco.
 He was only 47 years old.

 On November 13, 1911, the army hospital at the Presidio was named Letterman Army Hospital in his honor.
 He was buried at Arlington National Cemetery, in Arlington, Virginia.
 The inscription on the private memorial that was erected for him reads:

 His wife was buried at his side.
 Her inscription reads: "Blessed are the dead that died in the Lord."